-“The March jobs report—192,000 jobs with the unemployment rate remaining at 6.7 percent—is simply more of the same: an economy growing too slowly to make a major dent in continued mass unemployment . . . there are still fewer jobs now than there were in December 2007 before the Great Recession, even as the population has grown.
+ACCORDING TO the Campaign for America’s Future’s Progressive Breakfast email newsletter for April 4, 2014, the March jobs report notes that there were 192,000 new jobs but the unemployment rate remained at 6.7%.
+They then complain that this is “more of the same: an economy growing too slowly to make a major dent in continued mass unemployment.”
+They note that are fewer jobs now than there were in before the Great Recession.

 So while Bush remained the darling of the media until the day he walked out of the White House despite his abysmal record with jobs and the economy, Obama continues to receive criticism even from his own side, despite his excellent record with jobs and the economy—given the situation that he inherited.